 Today I am reviewing Roborock's S4 Max.
 While this unit is rated for cleaning areas ranging from apartments to large, multistory houses, it is priced midway between the Coredy R3500 and the Roborock S5 Max.

 The Roborock S4 Max weighs in at just over seven pounds.
 It spans 13.8 inches and is 3.8 inches high.
-Two deck-mounted pushbuttons initiate spot cleaning, routine cleaning operations, send the vacuum back to its dock, and turn the unit on or off.
+Two deck-mounted pushbuttons initiates spot cleaning, routine cleaning operations, sends the vacuum back to its dock, and turns the unit on or off.

 A laser rotates rapidly within a turret positioned at the top of the vacuum, and two wall sensors pierce its bumper.